 One question that comes up a lot when we talk with businesses is:

 Should we buy Facebook Likes?
 Since we’re a new business we need to quickly appear more credible to potential users.
-Achieving this number via a contest or through Facebook ads directly could cost upwards of $1,000 & we don’t have that sort of money to spend.
+Achieving this number through Facebook ads directly could cost upwards of $1,000 & we don’t have that sort of money to spend.

 Why Might People Buy Likes?